berndreinhold/datadriven_dedup/README.md

 - you provide constraints through criteria on:
     - how to determine duplicates (see pairwise)
     - subselections
+- the duplicate logic is applied in step 2 with some preparation work in step 1.
+If the duplicate logic is to be revised, revisit step 2 first.
+- additional filters can be applied by doing inner joins with project_member_id lists on the data_per_project_member_id.csv
 ## 0. preparation

 ### folder structure